-The Municipality has been consistent in collecting refuse in Hotazel and Vanzylsrus.
-We are serving 877 households in the two areas.
-Refuse is collected twice in a week in these two (2) areas.
-The areas surrounding most of the municipality are relatively due to the rural nature of the area.
+The areas surrounding most of the municipality are relatively rural nature of the area.
 The rural nature of the municipality, is widely dispersed settlement and it makes waste collection difficult.

-The method of disposal used by households is hole in the backyard and burning of waste which creates a substantial amount of pollution.
-Due to the long distances to the market, informal recycles are forced to collected large quantities of recyclables hence the material depreciates in quality, adding to this is the market and price insecurities.
+Therefore, the majority of people in JMLM (84.36%) have their own refuse dump, usually in their yards.
+The method of disposal used by households in this regard is hole in the backyard and burning of waste which creates a substantial amount of pollution.
+Due to the long distances to the market, informal recycles are forced to be collected in large quantities of recyclables hence the material depreciates in quality, adding to this is the market and price insecurities.

 Currently the municipality is providing no form of support to recycling projects around our municipality.
-The extension of waste removal service around ward (10, 11 and 12).
-Collection plan, Landfill Operational and Maintenance Plan for Glenred should be in place.
+There is a plan to extend the waste removal service around ward (10, 11 and 12), through the implementation of the Collection plan and Landfill Operational and Maintenance Plan for the Glenred Landfill Site.